 At dinnertime, head back towards the city center and treat yourself to a Santa Clarita hot spot, such as Lazy Dog or Wokcano.
 If you are searching for something a bit unique, you’re in luck!
 Santa Clarita is home to a variety of dining hot spots to choose from, whether you’re looking for a nationally-recognized brand or a Santa Clarita signature.
 Our dining options offer a variety of restaurants and specialty eateries for every palate.

-After dinner, head down to Town Center Drive for a few drinks being served up by nearby wine bars.
-Weekends are a hit for Santa Clarita nightlife with live bands performing at wine bars throughout the area.
-For drinks and live music, Valencia Wine Company is a great choice right on Town Center Drive.
-One of the original wine bars in Santa Clarita, VWC has a great following of regulars who love the excellent service and knowledgeable staff.
-Another sure bet for a great evening out is Wine 661.
+After dinner, head down for a great evening out at Wine 661.
 With some 20 wines available by the glass regularly and another 200 available by the bottle, even wine connoisseurs will find something worth uncorking!
 That, coupled with weekly specials that include everything from All Day Happy Hour to $10 Tuesdays, means your night out will be one worth remembering.